gmac/graphql-stitching-ruby/README.md

 #### Multiple query arguments

 Stitching infers which argument to use for queries with a single argument.
-For queries that accept multiple arguments, the key must provide an argument mapping specified as `"<arg>:<key>"`.
+For queries that accept multiple arguments, the key may provide an argument mapping specified as `"<arg>:<key>"`.
 Note the `"id:id"` key:

 ```graphql
 type Query {
   product(id: ID, upc: ID): Product @stitch(key: "id:id")
 }
 ```

+This argument mapping is optional when the key name matches its intended argument.

 #### Multiple type keys